GoogleContainerTools/kpt-config-sync/docs/development.md

 make test
 ```

+### E2E tests

+Config Sync also has e2e tests.
+These can be run on [kind] or GKE and can take
+a long time to finish.

+For the complete list of arguments accepted by the e2e tests, see [flags.go](../e2e/flags.go).
+Below is a non-exhaustive list of some useful arguments for running the e2e tests.
+These can be provided on the command line with `go test` or with program arguments in your IDE.

+- `--e2e` - If true, run end-to-end tests. (required to run the e2e tests)
+- `--debug` - If true, do not destroy cluster and clean up temporary directory after test.
+- `--image-prefix` - The prefix to use for Docker images.
+Defaults to the local Docker registry.
+Omit the trailing slash.
+- `--image-tag` - The tag to use for Docker images.
+Defaults to 'latest'
+- `--share-test-env` - Specify that the test is using a shared test environment instead of fresh installation per test case.
+- `--test-cluster` - The cluster config used for testing.
+Allowed values are: `kind` and `gke`.

+Here are some useful flags from [go test](https://pkg.go.dev/cmd/go#hdr-Testing_flags):
+- `--test.v` - More verbose output
+- `--test.parallel` -- Allow parallel execution of tests (only available for [kind])
+- `--test.run` -- Run only tests matching the provided regular expression

 ### E2E tests (kind)

-Config Sync also has e2e tests.
-These run on [kind] and can take a long time
-to finish.
+This section provides instructions on how to run the e2e tests on [kind].

 #### Prerequisites